LounesMD/MMStrokeNet/README.md

 ---
 ## Preprocessing Pipeline

 The preprocessing pipeline is a critical component in the preparation of MRI data prior to segmentation model training and testing.
 These preprocessing steps were applied to all MRI data involved in the project, including both the internal datasets and the ATLAS dataset.
-When running the model in test mode, you should ideally perform the preprocessing steps (1-5) on your data first.
+When running the model in test mode, you should perform the preprocessing steps (1-5) on your data first.

-### Preprocessing Steps

 #### 1. **Brain Extraction**
 The **HD-BET** tool is used to remove the skull from the images.
 This deep learning-based method provides improved accuracy for brain extraction compared to traditional methods.
 For more information on HD-BET, please refer to https://github.com/MIC-DKFZ/HD-BET.